Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 **substr(start, length)**

 Another variation.
 It takes 2 parameters: the starting index, and the length required.
+Murphy's Law of Programming says you'll always use one when you meant the other.

 ```javascript
 var str = "Bananas are yellow";